varnish/varnish-wiki/source/start/tut_varnish.rst

 ----------------------------------------------

-Configure your web server to listen on a port other than the default port 80 because Varnish responds directly to incoming HTTP requests, not the web server.
+Configure your web server to listen on a port other than the default port 80 because Varnish responds directly to incoming HTTP requests from the client on this port.

+Varnish will communicate on a different port with your backend webservers.

 In the sections that follow, we use port 8080 as an example as shown above.
+If you have more then one backend you can put them on another port such as port 8081, 8082 etc.

 To change the Apache listen port: